alphasaft/Micro/README.md

     #important "Watch " + ?currentShow;
 };

-todo ("For my holidays") {
+todo("For my holidays") {
     #critical uppercase("Don't forget the keys !!!");
 };
 ```

-Micro allows you to easily create a language adapted to your needs using the generic Micro syntax, and to parse that language to generate usable JS values out of it.
+Micro scripts are all based on the same generic yet very polymorpheous syntax that you can adapt to your needs.
+Micro then allows you to quickly parse that language to generate usable JS values out of it.

 The tool itself is written in Javascript, and requires you to know this language before you can use it (You can learn Javascript [here](https://www.learn-js.org/)).
 Furthermore, I will quite often use typescript syntax to describe what types are expected.